 2tbsp Very Hot Water

-Mini Gingerbread Men and White Edible Glitter to decorate both available online
+Mini Gingerbread Men (made by Culpitt) and White Edible Glitter to decorate both available online from Amazon.

 Making and baking the cupcakes:

-- First, line a cupcake tin with 12 deep cupcake/muffin cases
+- First of all, line a cupcake tin with 12 deep cupcake/muffin cases

 - Next, in a large bowl add the butter, sugar and salt.
 Whisk, gradually increasing the speed, until pale and creamy.